-West Bengal: Babul Supriyo booked on charges of disrupting public order
+West Bengal: Babul Supriyo not allowed to enter violence-hit Asansol

+Bharatiya Janata Party (BJP) leader Babul Supriyo was on Thursday stopped by police from entering the Asansol-Raniganj area, which has been on the boil since Sunday, over clashes following a Ram Navami rally.

-A case has been registered by the West Bengal Police against Bharatiya Janata Party (BJP) leader Babul Supriyo on charges of disrupting public order in violence-hit Asansol on Thursday.
+Meanwhile, a case has been registered by the West Bengal Police against Babul Supriyo on charges of disrupting public order in violence-hit Asansol on Thursday.

 On, Thursday, two separate FIRs were filed against Supriyo after the BJP MLA got into a scuffle with cops as he attempted to enter troubled areas in Asansol.